srishhk/AutoDebugAI/README.md

 streamlit run app/dashboard.py
 ```

-Score any live PR from `psf/requests` by number, see its risk gauge and top reasons, and browse recent PRs in a review queue sorted riskiest-first.
+Score any live PR from `psf/requests` by number, see its risk score and the features driving it, and browse recent PRs in a review queue sorted riskiest-first.

 ## Results